hack-technicolor/hack-technicolor/docs/Resources.md

 ## Handy Commands

+Check firmware flashed and what is active:

 * `find /proc/banktable -type f -print -exec cat {} ';'`

-  * Checking firmware flashed and what is active.
+Show processes that are running:

 * `ps`

-  * Shows processes that are running.
+Show programs that are listening as network services:

 * `netstat -tuplen`

-  * Shows programs that are listening as network services.
+Show everything that's listening on sockets (TCP, UPD, Unix etc):

 * `netstat -lenp`

-  * Shows everything that's listening on sockets (TCP, UPD, Unix etc).
+Free (NAND) space:

 * `df -h`

-  * Free (NAND) space.
+Dump entire config (~7700+ lines to console):

 * `uci show`

-  * Dump entire config (~7700+ lines to console).
+Example to filter lines with password:

 * `uci show | grep password`

-  * Example to filter lines with password.
+Access logs for most services (which use syslog):

 * `logread -f`
-  * Access logs for most services (which use syslog).
-Pass an argument of -e nginx to match log entries just related to Nginx, which is perfect for debugging errors in the Web GUI.

-  * Remove `-f` flag for all time logs (erased every reboot).
+Access logs for most services (which use syslog).
+Pass an argument of `-e nginx` to match log entries just related to Nginx, which is perfect for debugging errors in the Web GUI.
+Pass an argument of `-e nginx` to match log entries just related to Nginx, which is perfect for debugging errors in the Web GUI.
+Remove `-f` flag for all time logs (erased every reboot).

+Display status of all init.d scripts:

 * `for F in /etc/init.d/* ; do $F enabled && echo $F on || echo $F **disabled**; done`

-  * Display status of all init.d scripts.
+Switch active bank and reboot - **UNSAFE**:

 * `/rom/usr/lib/cwmpd/transfers/switchover.sh`

-  * **UNSAFE** Switch active bank and reboot.
+Set bank_1 as active, replace with `bank_2` for the opposite:

 * `echo bank_1 > /proc/banktable/active`

-  * Set bank_1 as active, replace with `bank_2` for the opposite
+OpenWrt Release metadata:

 * `cat /etc/openwrt_release`

-  * OpenWrt Release metadata.
-  * eg TG799:
+eg TG799:

 ```bash
 DISTRIB_ID='OpenWrt'